In this section

 function intercept_hook(ctx)

--- Do not scan connections, initiated from the local
+-- Do not scan connections initiated from the local

--- host (divert == "output") by application under the name of
+-- host (divert == "output") by an application on behalf of the group

--- "drweb" (group == "[drweb]")
+-- "drweb" (group == "drweb")

 if ctx.divert == "output" and ctx.group == "drweb" then